CBI arrests former NSE CEO Chitra Ramkrishna in co-location scam case | Law-Order

 The CBI arrested former National Stock Exchange CEO Chitra Ramkrishna in the co-location scam case on Sunday, officials said.

-Ramkrishna was arrested in Delhi and was taken for medical checkup, they said.
+Ramkrishna was arrested in Delhi and taken for medical checkup, they said.

 She was later lodged in lockup at the CBI headquarters, they said.

-The CBI had grilled Ramkrishna for three consecutive days and carried out searches at her residence, officials said, adding that she was not giving proper responses.
+The CBI had grilled Ramkrishna for three days in February and carried out searches at her residence on 24th and 25th of that month, officials said, adding that she was not giving proper responses.

 The central probe agency had also used services of a senior psychologist of the Central Forensic Science Laboratory who also questioned her, they said.